 Jesus, however, gives the exact opposite answers: invest some in your friends, give most to the poor, pass on good gifts to your family, and repent, for the rich have already received their reward.

-To those who covet the security of owning securities, Jesus counsels spending money to make friends (Luke 16:19).
+To those who covet the security of owning securities, Jesus counsels spending money to make friends (Luke 16:9 [Ed.
+Note: the original version of this article had a typo which stated Luke 16:19: we apologize for the error]).
 The poorer your friend, the better, since he will love you more the greater price you pay (Luke 7:41-43).

 To those who “prudently” restrict giving to a percentage of their surplus, Jesus advises the storing up of treasures in heaven.
 In the words of St. Augustine, the bellies of the poor are much safer storerooms than any barn.
 Caesar, thieves, and moths are guaranteed to get whatever you think you can “save” (Matthew 6:19-20).